Alise Lebedeva

 Alise Lebedeva (born 18 September 2009) is a Latvian individual rhythmic gymnast.
-On the national level, she is a two-time (2023, 2024) Latvian junior all-around champion.
+On the national level, she is the 2025 Latvian all-around champion and a two-time (2023, 2024) Latvian junior all-around champion.

 Career

 Junior

 In 2022, she started competing as a junior.
 Her first competition was Miss Valentine tournament in Tartu, Estonia.
 She took 20th place in 2009 category.
 She took 5th place in all-around at Latvian National championships that year.

 In 2023, she make it to the national team.
 In March, she competed at Sofia Cup in Bulgaria, where she took 28th place in all-around.
 In May, she competed at the 30th Portimão International Tournament in Portugal.
 She was 6th in hoop and clubs qualifications.
 She represented Latvia together with Margarita Ardaseva, Alisa Silkova and Milena Smelova at the 2023 Junior World Championships in Cluj-Napoca, Romania.
 She took 17th place with clubs.
 She won gold medal at Latvian National championships that year.

 In 2024, she competed at the 2024 European Cup in Baku, Azerbaijan, taking 6th place in clubs final.
 She represented Latvia at the 2024 Junior European Championships in Budapest, Hungary.
 She placed 5th in clubs and 7th in hoop finals.
 In November, she won gold medal in the all-around at the Latvian National championships in junior category.